Tuskegee University: Track and field

 Track began (Men and Women) at Tuskegee in 1916.
 The first Tuskegee Relays and Meet was held on May 7, 1927; it was the oldest African American relay meet.

 The Tuskegee women's team won the championship of the Amateur Athletic Union national senior outdoor meet for all athletes 14 times in 1937–1942 and 1944–1951.
 The team likewise won the AAU national indoor championship four times in 1941, 1945, 1946 and 1948.

 Tuskegee's Alice Coachman was the first African American woman to win an Olympic gold medal in any sport, at the 1948 Olympic Games in London.
 Iram Lewis, a Tuskegee graduate of architecture, is an Olympian relay runner who competed for the Bahamas.

 The Marching Crimson Piper Band

-The Marching Crimson Piper Band (MCP) is one of the oldest HBCU marching bands in the nation being founded in 1926.
+The Marching Crimson Piper Band (MCP) is one of the oldest HBCU marching bands in the nation, having been founded in 1883.
 Since its inception, the band has performed at TU athletic events, nationally televised shows, NFL games, the Honda Battle of the Bands, Mardi Gras parades, and many other notable events.
 MCP is accompanied by the Crimson Piperettes (danceline) and Twirling Divas.